Grays Harbor County

 Introducing Grays Harbor County

 Barely one month after creating Mason County, the Washington Territorial Legislature took away the western end of the new county.
 By adding it to the western end of Thurston County, they created Chehalis County.
 This was the twelfth county in the new territory, and the fourth with a Native American name.
 The new county included a large inlet off the Pacific Ocean, Grays Harbor and North Bay.
 The boundaries ignored any topographic features, thus giving straight line boundaries.
 The exception, of course, was the western edge which followed the Pacific Ocean’s shoreline.

 Shaped like an upper-case “L,” the County has the same boundaries today as when it first came into being.
 The name, however has changed.
 On June 9th, 1915, the County took the name of its most prominent feature, and became Grays Harbor County.
 Some references will tell you that it was the last county created in the state of Washington.
 However, the County existed long before 1915.
 Only the name changed, and we will get into that later.

 The County covers 2,224 square miles, of which 322 square miles (14%) are covered by water.
-The 2018 population estimate suggests 73,901 people live in the County.
+The 2020 U.S. Census counted 73,769 people in the County.
 This shows significant growth from the 285 people counted in the County’s first official Census (1860).
 From that humble beginning, the County has grown steadily, albeit with a slight drop in 2020.
-Only the 1940 and 1990 censuses show a drop in population from the previous count.
+Only the 1940,1990 and 2020 censuses show a drop in population from the previous count.

 History of Grays Harbor County